gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 Based on some limited computational tests of our own as well as knowledge from the field, we can make the following general recommendations:

 * Wide but shallow neural networks should be preferred.
 The bound tightening gets exponentially harder with deeper layers.
-* For small neural network models, using the "fast" bound tightening option is probably the best, since the resulting formulations are easy to solve even with loose bounds.
+* For small neural network models, using the `fast` bound tightening option is probably the best, since the resulting formulations are easy to solve even with loose bounds.
-* For larger neural networks, "standard" bound tightening will produce tighter bounds but take more time.
+* For larger neural networks, `standard` bound tightening will produce tighter bounds but take more time.
 However, when using the `JuMP` model, the tighter bounds might make it more computationally feasible.
-* For large neural networks where the output bounds are known, "output" bound tightening can be used.
+* For large neural networks where the output bounds are known, `output` bound tightening can be used.
 This bound tightening is very slow but might be necessary to increase the computational feasibility of the resulting `JuMP` model.
-* If the model has many so-called "dead" neurons, creating the JuMP model by using compression is beneficial, since the formulation will have fewer constraints and the bound tightening will be faster, reducing total formulation time.
+* If the model has many so-called "dead" neurons, creating the `JuMP` model by using compression is beneficial, since the formulation will have fewer constraints and the bound tightening will be faster, reducing total formulation time.

 These are only general recommendations based on limited evidence, and the user should validate the performance of each bound tightening and compression procedure in relation to her own work.